ConacBreslin/CBBridge/README.md

 I would like to thank many tutors in Code Institute for being unfailingly helpful and nice, in particular Alan, Mikos, Tim, Jo, Igor and Fatima.

-I would like to thank Stephen Seagrave for his [excellent presentation](https://us02web.zoom.us/rec/play/zZzrdRcJ1Gz9isoaRTUcHNhB1VEqzkhcI4kkOUXEbTGTShtMaNQEpxYE7dW214K5X2OWveSRPLL-oWtA.5EMQT2YvoO2ZLIox?autoplay=true) on MS1 projects that I referred to repeatedly.
+I would like to thank Stephen Seagrave for his [excellent presentation](https://us02web.zoom.us/rec/play/zZzrdRcJ1Gz9isoaRTUcHNhB1VEqzkhcI4kkOUXEbTGTShtMaNQEpxYE7dW214K5X2OWveSRPLL-oWtA.5EMQT2YvoO2ZLIox?autoplay=true) on MS1 projects that I consulted repeatedly.

 Finally I would like to thank my family and friends for support and feedback and in particular the hilarious [comments about bridge](assets/pdfs/background-research.pdf) that always made me laugh!